By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 617|Page: 1|4 min read

 Teenagers have always been important to brands because they tend to be early adopters and because, generally, their brand preferences aren't yet firmly defined.
-Alissa Quart explores the relationship between teenagers and the media in her novel Branded: The Buying and Selling of Teenagers.
+Alissa Quart explores the relationship between teenagers and the media in her novel Branded: The Buying and Selling of Teenagers (Quart, 2003).

-The common adult assumption that Quart makes, that teenagers “these days” are simply sheep following a herd is completely inaccurate.
+The common adult assumption that Quart makes, that teenagers “these days” are simply sheep following a herd, is completely inaccurate.
 Yes, branding and the media can have a negative effect on a youth’s psyche, but saying that all teenagers are burdened with the oppression of lofty corporations is just too broad a generalization.
-Today's teenagers, are not listening to what the media and older generations are telling them is cool.
-Today's teens are discovering trends and deciding for themselves.
+Today's teenagers are not merely listening to what the media and older generations are telling them is cool.
+Instead, they are actively discovering trends and deciding for themselves.

 Modern music is even beginning to reflect these opinions.
-The song “Royals” by Lorde, is most likely a song that you’re familiar with because it hit the top of the charts in 2013.
+The song “Royals” by Lorde is most likely a song that you’re familiar with because it hit the top of the charts in 2013 (Lorde, 2013).
 The piece is written with the average teenager in mind, and the fact that it’s a “top 20” pop song proves just how much the average teenager can relate to it.
-The lyrics of the song reject the thought that modern teens are obsessed with brand name products.
+The lyrics of the song reject the notion that modern teens are obsessed with brand-name products.
 Lorde compares the relationship between society and big business products with a harmful emotional relationship, “We don’t care, we aren’t caught up in your love affair.”
 She also relates that her friends value more than just the lavish lifestyles that come with trademark products.
 “That kinda luxe just ain’t for us.
 We crave a different kind of buzz,” meaning that they have other ways of finding their happiness instead of giving into that temporary “buzz.”
 She then goes on to name various brand names that mean little to her: Cadillac, Gray Goose, Maybach, Cristal.

-There is no doubt that teenagers these days are bombarded with brand name products, marketed and targeted specially to fit their desires.
-But the youth of today are beginning to better understand the dangers of cocksure advertisement and it’s unhealthy effect on their society.
+There is no doubt that teenagers these days are bombarded with brand-name products, marketed and targeted specially to fit their desires.
+However, the youth of today are beginning to better understand the dangers of cocksure advertisement and its unhealthy effect on their society.
 Older generations may have had to struggle with the stresses of self-branding, but our generation is here to change that.
 No longer are we labeled and unjustly stuffed into boxes.
-With our acute disregard for brand name products, our generation has developed the perfect equation for subtly challenging the typical young Hollywood caricature - you, do you.
+With our acute disregard for brand-name products, our generation has developed the perfect equation for subtly challenging the typical young Hollywood caricature - you, do you.

 Browse our vast selection of original essay samples, each expertly formatted and styled